 Any patent, design, or trade mark deadline falling on any date between 23 March to 24 April will automatically have their deadline extended to 27 April.

 Due to the Covid situation in India, all deadlines which fell due from 15 March to 17 May 2020 are extended to 1st of June 2020.
 Please note that the extension is only for deadlines which fell due from 15 March 2020 to 17 May 2020.
 Deadlines which fall due on 18 May 2020 and afterwards will be due on that date itself.
 There is no extension for them.

 The Indian patent office will schedule fresh hearing dates for all hearings which were originally schedule up to 17 May 2020.
 Please also note that the e-filing services of the Indian patent office will remain unaffected and accessible at all times.

 The DGIP has advised the following:

-- Closure of the customer service centre extended until the 21 April;
+- Closure of the customer service centre extended again until the 29 May;

 - All applications can be filed online;

 - DGIP accepts late filing for any documents due in March and April 2020;